Summary of what I know and where to get more info…

 Metoprolol: Another common beta blocker.
 Many POTS patients feel better on a particular beta blocker.
 Many prefer propranalol to metoprolol or vice versa.

 Ivabridine/Corlanor: A much newer drug, recently approved in the USA.
 If a patient isn’t tolerating traditional beta blockers well, this drug reduces heart rate with the benefit of not reducing blood pressure.
+A recent study found that “78% of POTS patients responded well to ivabradine with no major side effects.”
 Anecdotally, some patients haven’t responded well, but those that do seem to love it.
-A recent study found that “78% of POTS patients responded well to ivabradine with no major side effects.”
-See the journal article at Dysautonomia International…
+Get a Copay Card here.

 Mestinon/Pyridostigmine: Better known for helping treat muscle disorders like Myasthenia Gravis, but has been found to sometimes help with POTS symptoms like fatigue and dizziness.
 Chemically, mestinon permits freer transmission of nerve impulses from motor nerves to muscles.

 Valacyclovir: Especially for those patients who came down with POTS symptoms abruptly after a viral illness, antivirals have the potential to greatly improve symptoms.
-It’s a newer off label treatment for POTS, but very in-line with the growing understanding that POTS is in all likelihood an autoimmune condition.
+It’s a newer off label treatment for POTS, but very in-line with the theory that POTS may involve autoimmunity.
 I have met at least one patient who says this drug has changed her life.

 SNRIs (Serotonin–Norepinephrine Reuptake Inhibitor)